atouchard/atouchard/collections/_theorie/order-sharp-flat.md

 ## Ordre des Bémols

+B, E, A, D, G, C, F (voir cycle des quartes)

 La règle du +7:
 Si G a un #, G♭ a 6 bemols
 Si D a deux #, D♭ a 5 bemols
 Si A a trois #, A♭ a 4 bemols
 Si E a quatre #, E♭ a 3 bemols
 Si ♭ a cinq #, B♭ a 2 bemols

 La F n'a pas de bemols